LadyHannelore/Semester3Project/Umer/README.md

 ## Project Description

-This project, **ClassForge**, is a Python application for exploring classroom allocation using clustering and constraint programming.
-It generates synthetic student data, applies predictive analytics, clusters students into classes using K-Means and Spectral Clustering, and demonstrates constraint-based allocation using OR-Tools.
+This project, **ClassForge**, is a Python application for exploring classroom allocation using clustering, constraint programming, and optimization.
+It generates synthetic student data, applies predictive analytics, clusters students into classes, and demonstrates constraint-based allocation using OR-Tools and genetic algorithms.
 The results are visualized in an interactive Gradio web interface.

+---

+## Folder Contents and Explanations

+### 1. `synthetic_student_data_1000.csv`
+- **What it is:** A CSV file containing synthetic (fake but realistic) student data, including academic scores, well-being, social connections, and more.
+- **For non-technical users:** This is the "student list" the app uses to simulate a real school.

+### 2. `ga.py`
+- **What it does:** Implements a genetic algorithm to assign students to classes, aiming for balanced academic performance and social factors.
+Also provides interactive visualizations (tables, graphs, histograms) using Gradio.
+- **For non-technical users:** This is the main engine that tries to create fair and friendly classrooms, and lets you explore the results visually.

+### 3. `mine.py`
+- **What it does:** Generates synthetic data if not present, preprocesses it, builds a social network graph, and uses multi-objective optimization (NSGA-II) to allocate students to classes.
+Provides a Gradio interface for users to set priorities (academic, well-being, social) and see trade-offs.
+- **For non-technical users:** This lets you experiment with different ways to group students, showing how changing priorities affects classroom fairness and friendships.

+### 4. `cp-sat.ipynb`
+- **What it does:** A Jupyter notebook demonstrating classroom allocation using Google's OR-Tools CP-SAT solver.
+Shows how to set up constraints (like class size and academic balance) and solve them step by step.
+- **For non-technical users:** This notebook is like a recipe book for the computer, showing how it tries to make classes fair by following certain rules.

+### 5. `test.py`
+- **What it does:** Contains test code to check that the constraint programming logic works as expected, using a small sample dataset.
+- **For non-technical users:** This file is for checking that the "rules" for making classes work correctly.

+---

 ## What This Code Does

-- **Synthetic Data Generation**: Creates realistic synthetic student records with academic, well-being, and social attributes.
+- **Synthetic Data Generation:** Creates realistic synthetic student records with academic, well-being, and social attributes.
-- **Predictive Analytics**: Uses machine learning models (XGBoost, Random Forest) to estimate academic risk, well-being risk, and peer collaboration scores for each student.
+- **Predictive Analytics:** Uses machine learning models (XGBoost, Random Forest) to estimate academic risk, well-being risk, and peer collaboration scores for each student.
-- **Clustering**: Assigns students to classes using K-Means and Spectral Clustering based on their features and predicted risks.
+- **Clustering & Optimization:** Assigns students to classes using clustering, genetic algorithms, and constraint programming, balancing academic and social factors.
-- **Constraint Programming**: Demonstrates classroom allocation using OR-Tools CP-SAT solver, enforcing constraints on class size and academic balance.
+- **Constraint Programming:** Demonstrates classroom allocation using OR-Tools CP-SAT solver, enforcing constraints on class size and academic balance.
-- **Visualization**: Provides interactive tables, network graphs, and histograms to explore class composition and student metrics.
+- **Visualization:** Provides interactive tables, network graphs, and histograms to explore class composition and student metrics.

+---

 ## Features

-* **Synthetic Data Generation**: Generates and saves student data to CSV if not present.
+* **Synthetic Data Generation:** Generates and saves student data to CSV if not present.
-* **Predictive Modeling**: Estimates risk scores for academic performance, well-being, and peer collaboration.
+* **Predictive Modeling:** Estimates risk scores for academic performance, well-being, and peer collaboration.
-* **Clustering**: Groups students into classes using K-Means and Spectral Clustering.
+* **Clustering & Optimization:** Groups students into classes using K-Means, Spectral Clustering, genetic algorithms, and constraint programming.
-* **Constraint Programming**: Allocates students to classes with size and academic balance constraints using OR-Tools.
+* **Constraint Programming:** Allocates students to classes with size and academic balance constraints using OR-Tools.
-* **Interactive Visualization**: Gradio interface to select clustering method, class, and metric for network coloring; view summary tables, student lists, friendship networks, and metric distributions.
+* **Interactive Visualization:** Gradio interface to select clustering method, class, and metric for network coloring; view summary tables, student lists, friendship networks, and metric distributions.

+---

-## Data
+## For Non-Technical Users

-* Synthetic data is generated in `synthetic_student_data.csv`.
-* Each student has academic, well-being, social, and friendship attributes.
-* Friendships are represented as comma-separated lists of student IDs.

-## Gradio Interface

-The web interface allows you to:

-* Select the clustering method (K-Means or Spectral).
-* Choose a class ID to view.
-* Select a metric to color the friendship network.
-* View summary statistics for all classes.
-* See a table of students in the selected class.
-* Visualize the friendship network within the class, colored by the chosen metric.
-* View histograms of academic and well-being risk for the selected class.
+- **You can use this project to see how computers can help make fair and friendly classrooms.**
+- **You can try different settings and see how the groups change.**
+- **The visualizations help you understand how students are grouped and how their friendships and academic levels are balanced.**

+---

 ## Installation